Computation of conformal invariants: Conformal mapping onto annulus

+for unbounded $G$ (here $0=f(\infty)$).
 For more details, we refer the reader to~\cite{Nas-ETNA}.

-The computations in this paper were performed in MATLAB R2017a on an ASUS Laptop with Intel(R) Core(TM) i7-8750H CPU @2.20GHz, 2208 Mhz, 6 Core(s), 12 Logical Processor(s), and 16GB RAM.
+The computations presented in this paper were performed on ASUS Laptop with Intel(R) Core(TM) i7-8750H CPU @2.20GHz, 2208 Mhz, 6 Core(s), 12 Logical Processor(s), and 16GB RAM, using using MATLAB R2017a.
 The MATLAB tic toc commands were used to measure the computation times.